platecms/plate-api-docs/source/includes/connecting_to_plate.md

 # Connecting to the Plate API

-Any application can connect to the Plate API using an HTTP request with a certain method to an endpoints, with some parameter.
-The [endpoints section of the documentation]()#TODO: FIX LINK TO ENDPOINTS SECTION describes the details of all available endpoints, such as the endpoint itself, the required HTTP method and the permitted/required parameters.
+Any application can connect to the Plate API using an HTTP request with a certain method to an endpoint, with some parameters.
+The [endpoints section of the documentation](#) #TODO: FIX LINK TO ENDPOINTS SECTION describes the details of all available endpoints, such as the endpoint itself, the required HTTP method and the permitted/required parameters.